 Writing helps you figure out how to organize your research because it forces you to figure out what you actually use while writing, and what method works best with your own writing process.
 There is no singular “best” way to organize your research because everyone’s brain, method of gathering information, and writing process is different.

-My obsession with the perfect productivity / organization method was merely my own anxiety about doing it wrong.
+My obsession with the perfect system to optimize my productivity and organization stemmed from my own anxiety about somehow doing it wrong.

-The best way to get over anxiety is to simply do the thing that you’re anxious about and practice self-compassion.
+The best way to get over the anxiety of writing is to simply do the thing that you’re anxious about and develop a habit of practicing self-compassion.
 If you’re learning and making progress, you’re not doing it wrong.
 Improving and developing a method that works for you takes time for everyone.

 I used Scrivener to write the whole thing.